 Overview

-The Evolutionary story of the Eastern Ghats Project at GITAM explores how reptiles and amphibians came to inhabit the Eastern Ghats and how these lineages have evolved over time.
+The Evolutionary Story of the Eastern Ghats Project at GITAM explores how reptiles and amphibians came to inhabit the Eastern Ghats and how these lineages have evolved.
 By tracing the origins and diversification of these species, the project aims to build a broad picture of the region’s evolutionary history over the past 30 million years.
-Through the lens of frogs, snakes, and lizards, we aim to gain insights into how life in the Eastern Ghats has changed over the past 30 million years.
+Through the lens of frogs, snakes, and lizards, the study seeks to gain insights into how life in the Eastern Ghats has changed over deep time.

 Research objectives